 The hardest component to conquer in the power pitching delivery is bar far the force vector.
 Most pitching coaches do not coach this component because they more than likely have no idea what it is.
-If you want to increase velocity quickly, or you need to increase velocity quickly, then spend your time training this secret component to pitching velocity.
+If you want to increase velocity quickly, or you need to increase velocity quickly, then spend your time training this secret component to pitch velocity.
 It is the foundation of the 3X approach to pitching.

 If we compared the pitching delivery of a power pitcher to a high powered riffle then the force vector would be the barrel and triple extension would be the trigger.
 Without either one, your high powered riffle is junk.
 It also doesn’t matter how much gun powder is in the gun, without the barrel or the trigger, it is useless.